 With the pension being insolvent, the State of NM has been passing bills modifying the pension.
 The Pension Plan covers state employees.
 The changes have effectively created three member types.

 The structure of the pension now resembles a Ponzi scheme.
-Retirees over 75 are receiving the pension that we were promised whereas everyone else is receiving less and contributing more.
+Retirees over the age of 75 are receiving the pension that was promised whereas everyone else is receiving less and contributing more.
 The State of NM has been mismanaging the pension for years by generous benefits and not addressing the age requirement for receiving a pension.
 Now the State of NM is making drastic changes to make the pension solvent to avoid having its bond rating lowered again.
 In 1991 Moody’s Investment Service downgraded NM’s bond rating from an AA1 to an AA2 for the pension unfunded liability.

 The changes to the Pension Plan: